-Revision 11-3; Effective September 1, 2011
+Revision 18-2; Effective September 3, 2018

-All members must pay the room and board charges to be eligible for Assisted Living (AL).
-Room and board cannot be waived, but an AL facility may choose to accept an individual for a lower amount.
-STAR+PLUS Waiver (SPW) policy does not direct the facility to accept or reject the individual.
-The room and board charge is based on the Supplemental Security Income federal benefit rate (FBR), minus a personal needs allowance of $85.
+All members must pay the room and board charges to be eligible for assisted living (AL).
+Room and board cannot be waived, but an AL facility (ALF) may choose to accept a member for a lower amount.
+STAR+PLUS Home and Community Based Services (HCBS) program policy does not direct the facility to accept or reject the member.
+The room and board charge is based on the Supplemental Security Income (SSI) federal benefit rate (FBR), minus a personal needs allowance of $85.
 This is a set rate unless there is a change in the FBR.
 Generally, the FBR only changes annually on January 1.
 The room and board charge is adjusted accordingly based on that change.
 For the initial month of entry, the monthly rate is divided by the number of days in that month, then multiplied by the number of days the member is in the facility.
-See Appendix VI, Calculation of Copayment and Room and Board for SPW Members, for calculations.
-The member must be notified of the initial amount of room and board to pay and the ongoing amount of room and board to pay.
+The applicant or member must be notified of the initial amount of room and board to pay and the ongoing amount of room and board to pay.

 7241.1 Copayment Requirements